guilayn/digestate_typology/README.md

 The input data, i.e., the associated database to the publication consists of the "Guilayn et al. 2018 INPUT DATA.xlsx" file.
+Please consider checking the "Readmine" sheet on this Excel file.
 By fully running the R script "Guilayn et al. 2017 - Digestate typology.R" one can reproduce the same figures presented in the paper.
 The R code is divded in sections.
 In this sections, the same loop applies the same handling, statistics and plots to each dataset presented in Table 1 (c.f. paper).

 - Figure 1 (in paper) is "digestate_typology\all\HCA\ALL_HCA_HEATMAP.ward.D2_FINAL.pdf" after aesthetical modifications with an image editor.